Self-employed as an Audio Engineer - Studio Real Talk

 This video discusses why free services in the music business often send the wrong signals, how they can weaken your positioning, and why clear boundaries are more professional in the long run than free promises.

 Want to hear how your track sounds with us first?
-With the Test mastering You'll get a short preview and then decide.
+With the Test Mastering You'll get a short preview and then decide.

 Part 8 – Why I never tried to grow up